francismudzungayiri/recipe-page/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+I have completed this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenge , I have only used HTML and CSS technologies.**

 ## The challenge